The Cornwall We Want

 Invest in our young people

-by SandraandBella, almost 4 years ago
+by SandraandBella, over 4 years ago

 Like most people commenting here I have enjoyed the recent peace and tranquility.
 I have watched in delight as nature started to heal herself in the few months she has been allowed, I have loved being able to walk and cycle in relative safety and, of course, I want this to continue.
 Cornwall needs to come out of this heading towards a greener and more affluent future.
 The question is ‘how do we achieve it?’.
 I believe this is a multifaceted and a very long term project.